petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions.md

 {bdg-secondary}`Available Liferay 7.4 U45+/GA45+`

-Client extensions are a flexible way of extending Liferay without using OSGi modules.
-You can deploy client extensions to any Liferay environment, whether you are hosting it yourself or on Liferay Experience Cloud, without having to make any changes to them.
+Client extensions are a way to extend Liferay without using OSGi modules.
+You can deploy client extensions to any Liferay environment, whether you host it yourself or on Liferay Experience Cloud.
 They are also the primary way of customizing Liferay with Liferay Experience Cloud, together with built-in configurations like [Liferay objects](./objects.md).

 While other types of Liferay extensions, such as [OSGi modules](../liferay-internals/fundamentals/module-projects.md) or [themes](../site-building/site-appearance/themes/introduction-to-themes.md), are powerful tools for customizing Liferay itself, client extensions avoid directly using or customizing Liferay code.
-This makes client extensions more robust and simpler to apply to environments after an upgrade, since they do not depend on any specific version of Liferay.
-You can also develop using whatever programming languages or technologies are most familiar to you, because your client extensions can run outside of Liferay and integrate with objects, with no extra code required to connect them.
+This makes client extensions more robust and easier to apply to environments after an upgrade, since they do not depend on any specific version of Liferay.
+You can also develop using whatever programming languages or technologies are most familiar to you, because your client extensions run outside of Liferay and integrate with objects, with no extra code required to connect them.

 ![Client extensions provide the key customization capabilities needed to meet specific business requirements, without needing to modify Liferay itself.](./client-extensions/images/01.png)

-With client extensions, you can:
+With client extensions, you can

 * Apply [custom JavaScript or CSS](#browser-based-client-extensions) to your pages without needing to rely on any specific code in Liferay
 * Embed applications hosted remotely into a [custom element](./client-extensions/browser-based-client-extensions/understanding-custom-element-and-iframe-client-extensions.md) on a page in Liferay
-* Simplify your process to programmatically apply the same configurations or objects to multiple environments, by [converting them into client extensions](#configuration-as-code)
+* Simplify your process to apply programmatically the same configurations or objects to multiple environments, by [converting them into client extensions](#configuration-as-code)
-* Call [custom services](#custom-service-client-extensions) or [functions](#lambda-client-extensions) running outside of Liferay, such as an external feed or even an custom authentication server, using the programming languages or technologies of your choice
+* Call [custom services](#custom-service-client-extensions) or [functions](#lambda-client-extensions) running outside of Liferay, such as an external feed or even a custom authentication server, using the programming languages or technologies of your choice

 ## Types of Client Extensions

-Client extensions integrate with the [Liferay workspace](./tooling/liferay-workspace/what-is-liferay-workspace.md), so that you can use the available tools there to quickly develop and deploy them.
+Client extensions integrate with [Liferay Workspace](./tooling/liferay-workspace/what-is-liferay-workspace.md), so that you can use the available tools there to quickly develop and deploy them.
 Client extensions communicate with Liferay via [headless APIs](../headless-delivery/using-liferay-as-a-headless-platform.md).

 These types of client extensions are available for extending Liferay's appearance and functionality: